2025 Oklahoma State Cowboys football team

-The 2025 Oklahoma State Cowboys football team represents Oklahoma State University as a member of the Big 12 Conference during the 2025 NCAA Division I FBS football season.
-The Cowboys play home games at Boone Pickens Stadium located in Stillwater, Oklahoma.
+The 2025 Oklahoma State Cowboys football team represented Oklahoma State University as a member of the Big 12 Conference during the 2025 NCAA Division I FBS football season.
+The Cowboys played home games at Boone Pickens Stadium located in Stillwater, Oklahoma.

 They were led by Mike Gundy in his 21st year as their head coach until his firing on September 23.
-Offensive coordinator Doug Meacham will serve as interim head coach for the remainder of the season.
+Offensive coordinator Doug Meacham served as interim head coach for the remainder of the season.
+On November 25, North Texas head coach Eric Morris was named the Cowboys' new head coach.